African Coffee Blend

 Kenya AA Coffee is as wild and bright as its East African homeland.
 Roughly seventy percent of Kenya Coffee is produced by small scale farm holders.
 The major coffee-growing regions in Kenya are the high plateaus and to a smaller scale in Machakos and Taita hills in Eastern and Coast provinces respectively.
 The acidic soil in highlands of central Kenya, the correct sunlight and rainfall provide excellent conditions for growing coffee plants.
 Coffee from Kenya is well known for its intense flavor, full-body, and pleasant aroma with notes of cocoa.

 This medium-bodied coffee is bold with subtle nuances that light up the palate from front to back and makes an amazing addition to Weaver’s African Blend Coffee.
 Kenya AA is a high-grade coffee and is one of the most sought-after coffees in the world.
-We love to savor its brilliant acidity with a natural progression of flavors from grapefruit, to orange, to blackberry, to a sublime wine grape, currant flavor.
+We love to savor its brilliant acidity with a natural progression of flavors from grapefruit to orange, to blackberry, to a sublime wine grape and currant flavor.

 Tanzania Coffee Farming

 Tanzania is the third-largest coffee producer in Africa and produces about one percent of the world’s Arabica coffee.
-Tanzania produces some of the most unique coffees in the world – very highly regarded, but unlike other premium coffees that you would never take into a dark roast, Tanzania's beans work extremely well into darker roasts.
+Tanzania produces some of the most unique coffees in the world—very highly regarded, but unlike other premium coffees Tanzania's coffee beans work extremely well into darker roasts.

 Our Tanzania hails from smallholding farms in the Tarime district located in the northern tip of Tanzania which is a stone’s throw away from the border of Kenya.
 The region has a reputation for coffee that is more complex and a higher grade than most of the country’s harvest.
 This delicious coffee is handpicked, naturally sun-dried and softened by the aging process.